How Does a UAD Designation Identify a Trust?

 Revocable vs. Irrevocable Living Trusts

 A revocable trust is one that can be changed at any time by the grantor—the individual who formed it.
 The grantor commonly serves as the trustee of his own revocable trust.
-He retains control of the assets he’s funded and placed into the trust, and he reserves the right to change the trust's terms at any time provided that he's mentally sound and still living.
+He retains control of the assets he’s funded and placed into the trust, and he reserves the right to change the trust's terms at any time, provided that he's mentally sound and still living.
 He can revoke or dissolve the trust and take his property back if he decides that the trust no longer suits his purposes.

 The grantor must step aside after she's formed and funded an irrevocable trust.
-Someone else must serve as trustee, either an individual or perhaps a financial institution.
+Someone else must serve as a trustee, either an individual or perhaps a financial institution.
 The grantor does reserve the right to name the trustee in the trust's formation documents.

 The grantor of an irrevocable cannot take her property back.
 She relinquishes it forever when she transfers it into the trust's ownership.
 She can’t revoke the trust or change any of its terms after she's formed it.